 Bare-root trees should be planted as soon as you receive them, into well-prepared soil on a day when the air and soil temperatures are above freezing.
 Inevitably this is not always possible - the weather may be bad or you might not have had time to get the ground ready.
 As a general principle if conditions are not ideal it is better to wait until things improve rather than rushing to plant early.
 "Heeling-in" is a technique for storing bare-root fruit trees if you are unable to plant them right away.

 Bare-root fruit trees are trees that have been lifted from the nursery when they are dormant, and are then shipped to the customer.
 They are usually supplied with a protective wrapping around the roots, but unlike container-grown trees, the roots are essentially "bare".
-The interval between despatch from the fruit tree nursery and planting by the recipient should be kept as short as possible to prevent the roots drying out.
+The interval between despatch from the fruit tree nursery and planting by the recipient should ideally be kept as short as possible to prevent the roots drying out, but as long as the tree is dormant it will be quite resilient to problems in transit.
 Well-packaged bare-root trees will usually survive for up to 10 days, whilst un-protected ones will survive for 3-5 days.

 Therefore if you have purchased bare-root fruit trees, or received them as a gift, you should plant them straightaway.
 However this may not always be possible, either because your gardening plans have not been finalised or perhaps because of very bad weather.
 In these situations you should heel-in the trees - since leaving them un-protected or in their delivery cartons is not an option.